 We are not persuaded that Patent Owner demonstrates that the claimed dosing regimen satisfied a long-felt, but unmet need for RA treatment.
-For example, although Patent Owner presents some evidence that there may have existed a need for RA treatments with a less frequent dosing schedule, (i.e., ENBREL[®] required twice weekly administration), the prior art already disclosed biweekly D2E7 dosing regimens.
+For example, although Patent Owner presents some evidence that there may have existed a need for RA treatments with a less frequent dosing schedule, the prior art already disclosed biweekly D2E7 dosing regimens.

 See Ex.
+1011 (ENBREL required twice weekly administration); Ex.
 1003, 2 (Kempeni describing biweekly dosing of D2E7).

-Likewise, Patent Owner contends that there was a need for subcutaneous dosing (i.e., REMICADE[®] was administered intravenously), but the prior art disclosed subcutaneous dosing of D2E7.
+Likewise, Patent Owner contends that there was a need for subcutaneous dosing (i.e., REMICADE was administered intravenously), but the prior art disclosed subcutaneous dosing of anti-TNFα agents generally, as well as subcutaneous dosing of D2E7.
 See Ex.
-1011, 5 ("The recommended dose of ENBREL for adult patients with [RA] is 25 mg given twice weekly as a subcutaneous injection"); Ex.
+1011, 6 ("The recommended dose of ENBREL for adult patients with [RA] is 25 mg given twice weekly as a subcutaneous injection"); Ex.
 1004, 1 (van de Putte describing subcutaneous dosing of D2E7).
-Similarly, Patent Owner fails to tie its evidence of long-felt need to the 40 mg dose recited in the claims.
+Similarly, Patent Owner fails to tie its evidence of long-felt need to the 40 mg dose recited in the claims sufficiently.

-Further, Patent Owner contends that D2E7 succeeded where other anti-TNF α agents did not, but does not sufficiently connect that success to a subcutaneous dose of 40 mg administered biweekly.
-Rather, it appears from the evidence that the driving force behind the satisfaction of a long-felt need and success where others had failed was the introduction of the first fully human anti-TNF α antibody, not the claimed dosing regimen.
+Further, Patent Owner contends that D2E7 succeeded where other anti-TNFα agents did not, but does not sufficiently connect that success to a subcutaneous dose of 40 mg administered biweekly.
+Rather, it appears from the evidence that the driving force behind the satisfaction of a long-felt need and success where others had failed was the introduction of the first fully human anti-TNFα antibody, not the claimed dosing regimen.
 See Ex.
 1003, 1 (explaining that the therapeutic duration of chimeric antibodies and human fusion proteins "may be limited" by an immune response, and that fully human D2E7 "may have advantages in minimising antigenicity in humans"); Ex.
-2065 ¶ 88 (Dr. Gibofsky's testimony that prior art anti-TNF α inhibitor TNFbp dimer failed because a "'significant antibody response' was reported that 'affected the half-life and clearance of the TNFbp at each dose group'" tested (internal citation omitted and emphasis added)).
+2065 ¶ 88 (Dr. Gibofsky's testimony that prior art anti-TNFα inhibitor TNFbp dimer failed because a "significant antibody response' was reported that 'affected the half-life and clearance of the TNFbp at each dose group" tested (internal citation omitted and emphasis added)).
 Accordingly, we are not persuaded that Patent Owner's evidence of long-felt need supports the nonobviousness of the challenged claims.